ironhack-labs/lab-javascript-basic-algorithms/README.md

 #### Pass the tests

 You should write your code on the `src/functions-and-arrays.js` file.
-While following the instructions for each iteration, you should check every test and make sure it's *passing*, before moving on.
+While following the instructions for each iteration, you should check every test and ensure it's *passing*, before moving on.

 Do not rush.
-You should take your time to carefully read every iteration, and you should address the *breaking* tests as you progress through the exercise.
+You should take your time to read every iteration carefully and address the *breaking* tests as you progress through the exercise.

-When coding with tests, it is super important that you carefully read and understand the errors you are getting, this way you will know for sure what's expected from your code.
+When coding with tests, it is super important that you carefully read and understand the errors you are getting.
+This way, you will know what's expected from your code.

-To see the output of your JavaScript code open the [Console in the Developer Tools](https://developer.chrome.com/docs/devtools/open/#console).
+To see the output of your JavaScript code, open the [Console in the Developer Tools](https://developer.chrome.com/docs/devtools/open/#console).

 **Important:** Note that **you don't need to execute the functions yourself**; the tests will automatically load and execute the functions on each test run.
-All you need to do is declare the functions, ensure that they handle the parameters passed and that they return what is indicated in the iteration instructions and the test description.
-For some iterations, we provide you with a sample array, so that you can do some **manual** testing if you wish.
+All you need to do is declare the functions, ensure they handle the parameters passed and return what is indicated in the iteration instructions and the test description.
+We provide you with a sample array for some iterations, so you can do some **manual** testing if you wish.

 ## Instructions

-While following the instructions for each iteration, make sure to carefully read the instructions and test descriptions to fully understand the task requirements.
+While following the instructions for each iteration, carefully read the instructions and test descriptions to understand the task requirements fully.
 Do not rush.
-You should take your time to carefully read every iteration.
+It would be best if you took your time to read every iteration carefully.

 <br>